 So, Why all this confusion?

 All this makes me wonder, where does the problem lie?
 Why would anyone want to compute the exact beam heading to my QTH for an efficient HF radio QSO?
-To reach me, an approximate intuitive orientation of antenna heading towards South Asia from any DX location should be more than sufficient for a long-distance HF contact.
+To reach me, an approximate intuitive orientation of the antenna heading towards South Asia from any DX location should be more than sufficient for a long-distance HF contact.
 Does anyone really need to know my whereabouts more accurately?
 The answer to all this is a definite NO. Unless we are located less than 3000 Km or more than 17000 Km apart.
 Barring these two unique scenarios, normally for working DX between 3000-17000 Km one can relax and take it easy.

 Communication at short distancesAt distances less than 3000 Km the antenna beam flare-out is limited.
 Hence one might need to know where the other station is located with a little better precision.
 Normally this should not be a cause for worry because anyone would probably know the geographical layout around his QTH fairly well.
 For instance, anyone living in Frankfurt, Germany would know that Prague is due East, Amsterdam is North-West, Paris is almost South-West, Copenhagen is a little East of North, Zurich, and Milan are due South, etc. It is all simple neighborhood geography.
 The Great Circle paths at short distances are essentially straight lines.